ai2cm/fv3net/docs/quickstarts.rst

       > gcloud container clusters get-credentials <cluster-name>

-  * From a VM to our firewalled cluster (Vulcan Specific)
+  * From a VM to our firewalled cluster (AI2 Specific)

     * Clone the `long-lived-infrastructure repo <https://github.com/VulcanClimateModeling/long-lived-infrastructure>`_
     * Use terraform to connect to our cluster `(details) <https://github.com/VulcanClimateModeling/long-lived-infrastructure#vm-access-setup>`_::